LailaSabar/cinema-backend/README.md

   ![blobtrigger](https://sensordatamining.blob.core.windows.net/vehicule-data-output-2/Capture10.PNG
  "blobtrigger")
     <br/><br/>
-After sending data to influxdb database we need to connect grafana to influxdb database, in order to visualize data.

 These are the database connection credentials needed to connect influxdb database to grafana:
 * user: telegraf
 * password: Hutchinson2021